-In China, the New Year is the most important annual celebration.
-Unlike its Western counterpart, which always falls on the same day, Chinese New Year changes every year, following a special calendar.
+In China, the New Year is the singularly most important annual celebration.
+Unlike its Western counterpart, which always falls on the same day, Chinese New Year changes every year, following a special rotating calendar.
 Each year corresponds to a Chinese animal sign and is believed to take on the flavor and "character" of that animal.
 Astrology is a major part of Chinese culture and is rarely regarded as mere cocktail party chatter as it often is in the West.

-Marais District Parade (Dates and Times TBD)
+Marais District Parade and Festivities

+Marking the beginning of the year of the Metal Rat, a parade and other festivities in the Marais neighborhood will kick off on February 3, 2020- following the ceremonial "opening of the dragon's eye".
 The cheerful procession of dancers, drummers, dragons and lions will wind through major streets of the 3rd and 4th arrondissements (districts) of Paris, including Rue de Temple, Rue de Bretagne, Rue de Turbigo, and Rue Beaubourg, just a block or two away from the Centre Georges Pompidou, housing one of the city's most important museums of modern art and cultural centers.

-From around 3pm on the same day, and back near the Belleville Metro station, more traditional dances, martial arts demonstrations, and other events will animate the area.
+From around 3:00 pm on the same day, and back near the Belleville Metro station, more traditional dances, martial arts demonstrations, and other events will animate the area.
 Make sure to grab some delicious and warming soup from one of the many Chinese restaurants in the area-- or even consider enjoying some traditional Vietnamese Ph'o (noodle and beef soup) at one the many always-crowded eateries nearby.

 Participating streets/parade route: Boulevard de la Villette, rue Rebeval, rue Jules Romains, rue de Belleville, rue Louis Bonnet, rue de la Présentation, rue du Faubourg du Temple.